dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

 Paraver is a tool which provides several ways to analyze a trace.
 The main visualization is a space-time representation, showing the application behavior over time, for each process/task/resource.
 There is also an interesting mechanism, which consists in loading *configuration files*, in order to build a representation (spatiotemporal, statistics, table, etc.) based on a particular aspect or metrics (for instance MPI events, communications, clustering, etc.).
 Last but not least, the tool enables to filter trace events, cut time periods, and perform other operations that can help to reduce the trace size to facilitate the analysis.

-I strongly advise to install Paraver using the binaries, since compile from the sources may be tedious.
+I strongly advise to install Paraver using the binaries, since compiling from the sources may be tedious.
 In this tutorial, we assume you put the Paraver binary directory in your PATH, in order to launch paraver from anywhere using the command line.

 *The Paraver version used in this tutorial is 4.5.8.*